tddstud10/tddstud10/README.md

       - ☐ debug test is needed - right click on one of the green, set bp, launch db
         - ☐ for test failures
         - ☐ and for comparing the coverage
+    - ☐ Move domain to seperate assembly + divide domain into core+subdomains[move types into that]
     - ☐ Host in out-of-proc WCF server
       - ☐ WCF server, launch, communicate
       - ☐ Move data carriers to common assembly